open-eid/CDOC2/cdoc2-system-docs/docs/02_protocol_and_cryptography_spec/appendix_g_cdoc2_rp_server.md

-# Appendix G: Relying party server API, version 0.9.0-draft of cdoc2-rp-server API
+# Relying Party Server API Reference

 > **Note:** This section applies to SiD/MiD only.